 Flaxseed oil – also known as linseed oil – is made from the seeds of the flax plant and is a good source of soluble fiber.
 According to a 2015 animal study, flaxseed oil has been shown to have laxative effects and may help relieve constipation.
 There is some evidence which claims that it can also reduce cholesterol and lower heart disease, but more research is required.

 However, flaxseed oil isn’t heat-stable shouldn’t be used as a vegetable oil substitute in recipes that require cooking over heat.
-It can be used especially in marinades and salad dressings.
+It can be used especially in marinades and salad dressings (Check out top rated lettuce spinners).
 It’s also great for drizzling over grilled vegetables or other cooked foods before serving.

 Healthy Oils: Some Top Picks to Cook With